opencodeiiita/Geek-Editor-Backend/Readme.md

 1. You must have git, nodejs and mongoDB installed in your local system.
 2. Run MongoDB on PORT 27017.
+3. Make sure python is installed in your computer.
    ```sh
    mongod
    ```